Intel Xe: Workstation

+Future generations

+Intel has revealed future generations of Intel Arc GPUs under development: Celestial (Xe3P), and Druid (Xe4).
+Additionally, Panther Lake series iGPUs will be based on the Xe3 architecture.

 Datacenter

+Intel H3C XG310

+On November 11, 2020 Intel launched the H3C XG310 data center GPU consisting of four DG1 GPUs with 32 GB of LPDDR4X memory on a single-slot PCIe card.
+Each GPU is connected to 8 GB of memory over a 128-bit bus and the card uses a PCIe 3.0 x16 connection to the rest of the system.
+The GPUs use the Xe-LP (Gen 12.1) architecture.

 Ponte Vecchio

 Intel officially announced their Xe general HPC/AI GPU codenamed Ponte Vecchio on November 17, 2019.
 It was revealed to use the Xe-HPC variant of the architecture and Intel's 'Embedded Multi-Die Interconnect Bridge' (EMIB) and Foveros die stacking packaging on a Intel 4 node (previously referred to as 7 nm).
 Intel later confirmed at Architecture Day 2021 that Ponte Vecchio would use Compute Tiles manufactured on TSMC N5, Base Tiles and Rambo Cache Tiles manufactured using Intel 7 (previously referred to as 10 nm Enhanced SuperFin) and Xe Link Tiles manufactured on the TSMC N7 process.
 The new GPU is expected to be used in Argonne National Laboratory's new exascale supercomputer, Aurora, with compute nodes comprising two next generation Intel Xeon (codenamed "Sapphire Rapids") CPUs, and six Ponte Vecchio GPUs.